 Fast-forward to today, voguing has become mainstream, picked up by Dior, Vogue, and H&M, to name a few.
-Something that Kiddy struggles with.
+Something that Kiddy Smile struggles with.
 “The problem is that castings for more mainstream audiences only pick light-skin, skinny—and bad—dancers, who are not concerned with what the movement defends.
 Suddenly, all voguing becomes a consumerist good, something to give you an ‘edge,’” he says, frustrated that many dancers, including himself, were frequently rejected.

 This thin line between exploitation and visibility is a recurring debate for Kiddy in all aspects of his career.
 In addition to his presence at numerous queer festivals and in militant groups, he also works with global brands including Jean Paul Gaultier and Balmain, and recently appeared in a Smirnoff campaign.
 Today, he is even represented by Next Models, an agency that also handles the image of A$AP Rocky, Jamie Bochert, Alice Dellal, and Anja Rubik—a significant move in the chiefly fatphobic society and luxury world of Paris.
 While some have accused Kiddy of selling out, others believe “his visual presence and image speak volumes.
 He is doing something never seen in France before, and proves today’s consumers are looking for role models with depth rather than shallow norms,” says Saif Mahdhi, president of the European branch of the agency.